-- 4.2) Teams are expected to be in position to bowl the last of their 50 overs within 3 hours and 10 minutes playing time (50 x 3.5 minutes per over + 15 minutes normal time allowance for any drinks breaks and lost balls).
+- 4.2) Teams are expected to be in position to bowl the last of their 40 overs within 3 hours playing time (40 x 3.5 minutes per over + 40 minutes normal time allowance for sanitation breaks, drinks breaks and lost balls).
 There will be no other additional normal time allowance.
-For example in a Match starting at 12:30pm, the Cut-off Time to have started the last over, in the first innings shall be 3:40pm.
-For the second innings (due to start 30 minutes after the completion of the first innings) the cut off time would be 3 hours and 10 minutes later. - 4.3) Only in Exceptional Circumstances (e.g. on field injuries, protective equipment requests, or prolonged ball searches) will the Umpires have the discretion to delay the Cut-off Time. - 4.4) If the innings is interrupted and a reduction of overs occurs, the Cut-off Time for the completion of the total innings shall be recalculated based on the reduced number of overs x 3.5 minutes, plus 15 minutes normal stoppage allowance (rounded up to a whole number) plus any Exceptional Circumstances as maybe determined by the Umpires.
-The Umpires shall consult with the Scorers and confirm the new Cut-off Time to the Captain of the fielding team at the commencement of each innings or following any significant interruption in play. - 4.5) If the innings is completed before the Cut-off Time, then no over rate penalty shall apply. - 4.6) An over rate penalty will only be applied to an innings of 20 overs or more duration.
+For example, in a match starting at 1pm, the Cut-off Time to have started the last over, in the first innings shall be 4pm.
+For the second innings (due to start 30 minutes after the completion of the first innings) the cut off time would be 3 hours later. - 4.3) Only in Exceptional Circumstances (e.g. on field injuries, protective equipment requests, or prolonged ball searches) will the Umpires have the discretion to delay the Cut-off Time.